 We are passionate about Ireland’s seafood offerings and we want to champion what we believe to be the best part of Irish cuisine.
 We are an island nation, after all, and we have been surviving (and thriving) from the fruits of the sea since time immemorial.

-Just as last month we discussed what it’s like to travel through Ireland as a vegan or vegetarian, today we’d like to inform, inspire, and appetise seafood lovers around the world to add Ireland to their travel menu!
+Just as last month we discussed what it’s like to travel through Ireland as a vegan or vegetarian, today we’d like to inform, inspire, and appetize seafood lovers around the world to add Ireland to their travel menu!
 If you’d like to know more, check out our small group tours of Ireland and our private guided tours of Ireland (for extra personalization).
 Please get in touch if you have any questions.